nicolasard/personalStuff/apache2.md

 #### KeepAlive
 KeepAlive allows clients to re-use the same channel in each request. (https://httpd.apache.org/docs/2.4/es/mod/core.html#keepalive)

+#### Testing some apache behavoirs with Curl
+Of course to test a webserver there is nothing like a web browser.
+Or use curl (https://curl.haxx.se/) that tool that some http clients based in.

+*Example 1*: Running multiple queries in the same connection to check how the keeaplive is working.

 ### Plus!
 Jenkins file to compile the app
 ```
 pipeline {